rifo/GettingAndCleaningData_CourseProject/README.md

 # GettingAndCleaningData_CourseProject
-This repo contains all file requested by Coursera Getting And Cleaning Data Course project.
+This repo contains all files requested by Coursera Getting And Cleaning Data Course project.

 ##Installation and run